-- 50 minute mark: No notable change from previous check.
-It seems to have hit it's peak temperature.
+- 50 minute mark: No notable change from the previous check.
+It seems to have hit its peak temperature.

 - 55 minute mark: Temperature continues to increase.
-The folding fingers (bottom of camera) are hot enough to give a burning sensation on my arm.
-It isn't hot enough to actually burn, but it would be equivalent to the side of mug full of hot coffee.
+The folding fingers (bottom of camera) are hot enough to give a burning sensation in my hand.
+It isn’t hot enough to actually burn, but it would be equivalent to the side of a mug full of hot coffee.

 - 60 minute mark: This has gone much longer than I thought it could.
 The camera is very hot at this point.
 And the battery is almost dead.
 Not long now…

 - 67 minute mark: After one hour and 7 minutes, my GoPro battery finally konked out.
 It is an official GoPro battery with 1220 mAh.